Development Tools & Downloads

 cursor-rules.mdc - Using VS Code + Copilot? → Download

-copilot-instructions.md - Using both? → Download both files!
-They complement each other.
+windsurf-rules.mdc - Using multiple tools? → Download all files!
+They complement each other and won't conflict.

 🔧 Advanced Configuration